cylc/cylc-admin/docs/proposal-task-expire.md

 ## Is `:expire` Really a Task Output?

-Treating `:expire` as a task output is potentially confusing because it invites speculation about how it fits into the optional outputs framework.

-Expiration can't be required so it it must be optional, so does that imply that that success must be optional?
+Treating `:expire` as a task output is not actually necessary, and it invites confusion about how it fits into the optional outputs framework: expiration can't be required so it it must be optional, but does that imply success (and every other output!) must be optional too?

 As discussed above, optional expire does NOT imply optional success - because expiration prevents a task from running at all, and the required nature of